threefoldtech/info_grid/src/wiki/cloudunits/cloudunits_toc.md

 This section covers the essential information concerning Cloud utilization.

-To deploy on the ThreeFold Grid, read the [System Administrators tutorials](../../system_administrators/system_administrators.md).
+To deploy on the ThreeFold Grid, refer to the [System Administrators](../../system_administrators/system_administrators.md) section.

 <h2>Table of Contents</h2>